 Considerations for the suitability of care at home include whether:

-Out-of-hospital monitoring by healthcare systems or public health can be considered, especially for those at higher risk.
+Out-of-hospital monitoring by healthcare systems or public health can be considered, especially for those at higher risk of severe illness.
 This may consist of oxygen saturation measurement or other assessments.
 Persons in isolation can be contacted regularly during isolation to assess for clinical worsening and other needs.
 Frequency and mode of communication should be customized based on risk for complications and difficulty accessing care.

-Persons in quarantine at home or in an alternate site should self-monitor for symptoms (check temperature twice a day and watch for fever, cough, shortness of breath, or any other symptoms that can be attributed to COVID-19) for a full 14 days following last date of exposure, even if they complete self-quarantine earlier.
-If symptoms develop, persons in self-quarantine should immediately separate from and wear a mask around others (i.e., self-isolate), get tested, and contact their healthcare provider with any questions regarding their care.
+Persons in quarantine at home or in an alternate site should self-monitor for symptoms for 10 days following last date of exposure, even if they complete self-quarantine earlier.
+If symptoms develop, persons in self-quarantine should immediately self-isolate and get tested.
+If they test positive, their isolation period starts on their symptom onset date; and they should contact their healthcare provider regarding available treatment for COVID-19 infection and with any questions concerning their care.

 Persons in self-isolation or self-quarantine should seek medical assistance:

 California local public health officers have legal authority to order isolation and quarantine.
 Local health jurisdictions may vary in their approach and should consult with legal counsel on jurisdiction-specific laws and orders.
-Some have issued blanket isolation and quarantine orders for anyone diagnosed with COVID-19 or identified as a close contact to an infected person.
-Others have issued orders to persons immediately whereas others seek voluntary cooperation without a legal order initially.
+Some have issued blanket isolation and quarantine orders for anyone diagnosed with COVID-19 or identified as a close contact of an infected person.
+Some have issued orders to persons immediately, whereas others seek voluntary cooperation without a legal order initially.